cosmosinnovate/node-api/README.md

 ## How to run and test this project:
 There are three ways to test this project.
-* UnitTests: This is the most common ones when it comes to TDD (Test driven development)
+* Jasmine UnitTests (above): This is the most common ones when it comes to TDD (Test driven development)
-* Postman: This is also very common when you are testing your API.
+* Postman (Download postman first): This is also very common when you are testing your API.
 Because you definitely want to know if your API is doing what it is suppose to do.
-* Curl: Curl is another way you can use to run test.
+* Curl below: Curl is another way you can use to run test.
 In my opinion, if you learned curl very well, anything is possible.

+### Curl commands: Run the app first. node app.js
+* curl --data "transfer=90&accountType=saving" http://localhost:8000/transfer
+* curl --data "deposit=90&accountType=saving" http://localhost:8000/deposit
+* curl --data "withdraw=90&accountType=saving" http://localhost:8000/withdraw
+* curl --data "deposit=90&accountType=checking" http://localhost:8000/deposit
+* curl --data "accountType=checking" http://localhost:8000/balance